hellohaileys/hellohaileys.github.io/content/blog/2018/03/10-Why_We_Began_Blogging.md

 **4. You become a better photographer / photo taker.**

 We aren't photographers, but we do enjoy taking pictures.
 While planning our blog we researched and practiced photography techniques, and we still have a lot to learn (like removing the thrown-about pillows out of our picture above).
 It's a fun and useful skill to have!

-This one might sound silly, but I've found this to be true, more so if your appearance is included in the blog.
-With the cold rainy weather in Oregon, one tends to feel like living in pajamas 24/7.
-When we go somewhere, I try to look cute in case we have a cute photo opportunity.
-So it's a win-win.
-Look good for your bae, yourself, and your blog!

 **5. It's free.**